ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

     #.
 The two existing checks, which however must be divided into two distinct tests;
     #.
 A new test that fails due to the bug we highlighted.

 -   In implementing this test in Python, I used a feature of the testing framework (`unittest`) that probably also exists in your frameworks.
+(If you cannot find it, look for alternative terms like “fixtures”, “before clauses”, …)

 # Inelegant Repetitions